Joni Eareckson Tada: Ministry and public life

 In 2005, Tada was appointed to the Disability Advisory Committee of the U.S. State Department.
 Tada served on the National Council on Disability under presidents Reagan and Bush in 1988.
 The first draft of the Americans with Disabilities Act was authored by this council.

 Tada is a conference speaker.
 Her articles have been published in Christianity Today, Today's Christian Woman, The War Cry (Salvation Army), and newspapers around the world.
 Tada has appeared several times on Larry King Live.
 In 1989, Tada was a plenary speaker at the Second International Congress on World Evangelization in Manila.
 She served until 2013 in her appointment as the Lausanne Senior Associate for Disability Concerns.
 As of 2017, Tada is still a board member of the Lausanne Movement.

-As of 2017, Tada is an adviser on many organizations, such as the Board of Reference for the Christian Medical and Dental Society, Young Life Capernaum Board, CBM International, National Institute for Learning Disabilities, and the American Leprosy Mission.
-She also served on Love and Action, the Institute on Learning Disabilities, the Disability Advisory Committee, New Europe Communications, and the Christian Writers Guild, and as honorary co-chair of the Presidential Prayer Team.
+As of 2017, Tada is an adviser on many organizations, such as the Board of Reference for the Christian Medical and Dental Society, Young Life Capernaum Board, CBM International, National Institute for Learning Disabilities, and the American Leprosy Missions, now operating as Hope Rises International.
+She also served on Love and Action, the Institute on Learning Disabilities, the Disability Advisory Committee, New Europe Communications, and the Christian Writers Guild, and as honorary co-chair of the Presidential Prayer Team."Tada, Joni Eareckson 1949-".
+Encyclopedia.com.
+Retrieved December 3, 2018. / She also served on Love and Action, the Institute on Learning Disabilities, the Disability Advisory Committee, New Europe Communications, and the Christian Writers Guild, and as honorary co-chair of the Presidential Prayer Team.
 She has been interviewed by the Chicago Tribune, Ligonier Ministries, and the Los Angeles Times.

 In November 2009, Tada signed an ecumenical statement known as the Manhattan Declaration calling on evangelicals, Catholic and Eastern Orthodox Christians to work towards changing laws which permit abortion, and other matters that go against their religious consciences.